Fitzwilliam College Summer School Programme

 Students need to satisfy at least one of the following requirements:

-• Students that have received a B or above in the ASDAN EPQ are eligible for direct admission.
+• Students that have received a A or above in the ASDAN EPQ are eligible for direct admission.

-If you do not meet the above criteria, you will be required to do an interview in English with an ASEEDER teacher.
+• If you do not meet the above criteria, you will be required to do a phone or an online interview in English with an ASEEDER teacher.

 * Since each course is limited to 15 students, registration will close once filled.
 Students' spots will be secured upon successful registration.
 However, the final enrollment result will depend on notification from Fitzwilliam College.
 If a course is fully booked, ASEEDER's teachers will contact the student to discuss an alternative course option.